 Pediatric HIV Care

 Over 2 million infants and children are living with HIV globally, the vast majority infected at birth.
 These infants have at best a life-expectancy of 4-5 years without intervention.
-However, providing cost-effective care for HIV infected infants in resource-strapped sub-Saharan Africa has remained a significant challenge.

 Using a tiered structure comprising of Family Care Givers, Community Care Assistants and a Project Nurse, our pediatric HIV care program delivers a package of critical services to HIV+ children at a low cost per child per year.
 Survival rates for children in our progam are over 95%.
-In the last 12 years, we have lost 14 children out of approximately 662 enrolled since inception; statistically, we could have lost many more as life expectancy for an HIV positive child at birth is only 4-5 years
+In the last 17 years, we have lost 20 children out of approximately 1,200 enrolled since inception; statistically, we could have lost many more as life expectancy for an HIV positive child at birth is only 4-5 years

 The Results of Pediatric HIV Care are Undeniable

 - With better health, children miss fewer days at school.
 In addtion, primary caregivers (most are grandmothers caring for multiple children) have more time available to work and provide better care for their families.

 - With regulat health check-ups, their medical history is documented and available in case of a health emergency.
 Health care workers record the child's weight, height, BP, oxygenation.
 In addition, they disscuss infections/complaints, and provide advice on how best to take care of the child.
 An electronic record of the health visit is maintained.

 - Older children are provided with education on HIV prevention.